NISCC in partnership with registrants, employers and stakeholders has developed a range of free learning resources to support:

 Mobile App designed for social workers, social work students and early years professionals working with/supporting children aged 0-6 years.
 It can also be used by parents and other health and social care professionals.
 (Updated Oct.
 2018).
 Winner of husITa Best Human Services App Award 2017.

 Mobile App designed for social workers, early years workers, teaching professionals, youth and community workers and parents working with/supporting children aged 7 – 12 years.
-This App is being redeveloped and an updated version will be available soon.

 Mobile App designed for social workers, teaching professionals, youth and community workers and parents working with children/young adults aged 13 - 18 years.
-This App is being redeveloped and an updated version will be available soon.

 Welcome to information about Adverse Childhood Experiences (ACEs) and their potential impact across the lifespan.
 Concepts and strategies of Trauma Informed Practice (TIP) will be examined that will be relevant to all practitioners in social care and social work as well as health, justice, education, community and voluntary sectors.